python-poetry/poetry/docs/faq.md

     mypy src/
 ```

-`tox` will create an `sdist` package of the project and use `pip` to install it in a fresh environment,
+`tox` will create an `sdist` package of the project and use `pip` to install it in a fresh environment.
-but because `--no-deps` is used, `pip` will not resolve any dependencies.
+Thus, dependencies are resolved by `pip` in the first place.
+But afterwards we run Poetry, which will
-Afterwards we run Poetry, which will install the locked dependencies into the environment.
+install the locked dependencies into the environment.

 In the `style` testenv, `tox` will only create the virtual environment, and
 again we will rely on Poetry to install requirements.
 The project itself will